Question & Answer #1

 Journal of Laboratory and Clinical Medicine.
 107(6):481-7.
 June 1986.

 Nothing beats natural unprocessed foods, as advocated in the Osteoporosis Reversal Program.
-And in The Missing Link I explain the importance of cooking with stainless steel cookware, and why to ditch the toxic non-stick pots and pans.
+And in the Osteoporosis Hydration Protocol I explain the importance of cooking with stainless steel cookware, and why to ditch the toxic non-stick pots and pans.

 Question & Answer #8